code-differently/code-differently-24-q1/lesson_00/Kenrick/Readme.md

 - "God Puts you Through Troubled waters that he knows you're strong enough to swim through but your enemies cannot"

 ## Contact and Communication Preferences.
 For efficient communication, please feel free to reach out to me via email at my  I typically respond to emails within 24 hours during regular work hours, which are Monday through Friday, 9:00 AM to 5:00 PM, Eastern Standard Time.
-For urgent matters or time-sensitive issues, you can also reach me by phone at 302-592-8064.
+For urgent matters or time-sensitive issues, you can also reach me by phone.
 Thank you for respecting these preferences, as they help maintain effective communication channels.

 ## Thanks for your Time ⏰